fkhademi/psm-metrics-exporter/README.md

 | ```http://<host_ip>/psm-metrics``` | Metrics from the PSM | Cluster, Node
 | ```http://<host_ip>/switch-metrics``` | Dataplane and Switch Metrics | PowerMetrics, AsicTemperatureMetrics, LifMetrics, EgressDrops, IngressDrops, FlowStatsSummary, DataPathAssistStats, VnicDrops, MemoryMetrics, AsicCpuMetrics, MacMetrics, IPsecEncryptMetrics, IPsecDecryptMetrics, RuleMetrics

+## Architecture
+The following diagram shows how metrics are collected from the PSM, and in turn published as metrics APIs, which are scraped by Prometheus, and published as Grafana graphs.
+The Metrics are published in OpenTelemetry format and can also be visualized in other observability platforms.

 | ![Metrics Architecture](img/metrics-exporter.png) |
 |-|